Debbie Does Dallas: Plot

 After Roberta is caught masturbating around Mrs. Hardwick, Roberta engages in sexual activity with Mr. and Mrs. Hardwick, earning extra money.
-Rikki and Annie go to see Mr. Bradly (David Suton), to wash his car.
+Rikki and Annie go to see Mr. Bradly, to wash his car.
 Mr. Bradly is not home, but they wash his car anyway.
 When Mr. Bradly returns home, he asks them in to dry off their wet clothes.
 They undress for him for $10 each.
 He performs cunnilingus on them, they each fellate him and then he has anal sex with Annie.

-At the library, Donna (Merril Townsend) flirts with Mr. Biddle, the librarian.
-Visiting her at work, her boyfriend Tim (Paul Hughs) tries to have sex with her.
-She fellates him but is caught by Mr. Biddle (Jack Teague).
+At the library, Donna flirts with Mr. Biddle, the librarian.
+Visiting her at work, her boyfriend Tim tries to have sex with her.
+She fellates him but is caught by Mr. Biddle.
 Donna allows him to spank her to prevent him from telling her parents.
-Hamilton (Peter Lerman) and his friend Ashly (Ben Pierce) are in the tennis club sauna after a tennis game, and Hamilton convinces Lisa to fellate him while Ashly penetrates her.
+Hamilton and his friend Ashly are in the tennis club sauna after a tennis game, and Hamilton convinces Lisa to fellate him while Ashly penetrates her.

 At the record store, Tammy has been avoiding Tony's advances; she calls Lisa, who joins them at the record store.
 Lisa offers Tony "anything" and she begins to fellate him, and then Tammy joins in, and he ejaculates on Tammy's breasts.

 In the final scene, Debbie arrives at Mr. Greenfeld's store after hours, in a Texas Cowgirls uniform as he requested.
-Greenfeld, dressed as Joe Namath, reveals his dream of being the quarterback who made love to the head cheerleader, and she obliges.
+Greenfeld, dressed in a green-and-white number 12 football jersey (a trademark of Joe Namath), reveals his dream of being the quarterback who makes love to the head cheerleader, and she obliges.
 She fellates him, and he penetrates her vagina with his finger and performs cunnilingus on her.
 Then they engage in vaginal sex, first in the missionary position, then doggy style, and then with Debbie on top.
 They finish in the missionary position with Mr. Greenfeld pulling out right before ejaculating.